apache/shenyu/README.md

  * soul-sync-data-center : provider ZooKeeper, HTTP, WebSocket, Nacos to sync data

- * soul-test : the RPC test project
+ * soul-examples : the RPC examples project

  * soul-web : core processing packages including plugins, request routing and forwarding, and so on